commx-io/zilliqa_proof_of_asset_prototype/README.md

 ---------------------------------------------------------------------------
 ### transition setPrice(new_price : Uint128) [only owner]
 Allows the owner of the contract so set a price for a registration.
+The price has to be specified in "Qa".
+10^12 Qa = 1 ZIL.
 ```
 let code_success        = Uint32 0
 let code_not_authorized = Uint32 2
 ```
 ---------------------------------------------------------------------------
 ### transition getPrice()
 Get price to register a IPFS file.
+The amount is in "Qa".
+10^12 Qa = 1 ZIL.
 ```
 no error code returned
 ```
 ---------------------------------------------------------------------------
 ### transition getBalance() [only owner]
 Get balance of contract.
+The amount is in "Qa".
+10^12 Qa = 1 ZIL.
 ```
 let code_success        = Uint32 0
 let code_not_authorized = Uint32 2